 AGL’s electricity plans in Victoria are named Set and Forget, Saver, and Fixed.
 AGL provides flexible billing options on most plans and eligible customers who sign up online will receive $50 credit towards their first bill.
 Customers who also have a gas account with AGL receive an additional ‘double-up’ discount of 2%.

 - AGL Savers: Similar to the Set and Forget plan, this is a variable rate plan with a one-year benefit period.
-The key difference is that instead of a direct debit discount, it offers up to 25% off on electricity usage charges for customers who pay their bill on time.
+The key difference is that instead of a direct debit discount, it offers 29% off electricity usage charges for customers who pay their bill on time.

 - AGL Fixed: This is a two-year fixed rate plan meaning that usage rates won’t increase for two years.
 The rates are lower than AGL’s variable rate plans mentioned above, however it offers no discounts.

 When comparing which provider is cheapest in Melbourne, we will take a closer look at the best discounted plans of both.
 For EnergyAustralia, its best discount is its Flexi Saver at a whopping 32%.
 AGL’s best discount is slightly lower at 28% with its Set and Forget deal.
 The costs displayed in the following table are based on an average five-person household once discounts have been applied.

 |Victoria||AGL||Set and Forget||30%||$425.06|

 Costs based on yearly usage calculation broken into quarterly payments.
 Average energy consumption figures from the AER published Dec 2014.
 Usage figures are for a five-person household with no pool on the Citipower network.
 Figures correct as at January 2017.

 New South Wales